foundryvtt/crucible/docs/Character/Skills.md

 #### Perception Tasks

-**Detect.** You can quickly scan your surroundings as a free action, focusing on your senses to detect an object or some other physical phenomena.
+**Detect.** You can quickly scan your surroundings as a free action, focusing on your senses to detect an object or some other physical phenomena.<br>
-**Search.** You can perform a dedicated search for an object or some other physical phenomena, investigating your surroundings over a minute or more.
+**Search.** You can perform a dedicated search for an object or some other physical phenomena, investigating your surroundings over a minute or more.<br>
-**Sense Intent.** During social interactions, you can perform a Perception check to understand the motives of a creature, intuit its emotions, or determine if it is lying.
+**Sense Intent.** During social interactions, you can perform a Perception check to understand the motives of a creature, intuit its emotions, or determine if it is lying.<br>

 | Rank | Perception Progression Ideas       |
 | ---- | ---------------------------------- |